Andy Yerzy

-Andrew Jacob Yerzy (born July 5, 1998) is a Canadian professional baseball catcher and first baseman in the Cincinnati Reds organization.
+Andrew Jacob Yerzy (born July 5, 1998) is a Canadian professional baseball catcher in the St. Louis Cardinals organization.
 He was drafted by the Arizona Diamondbacks in the second round of the 2016 Major League Baseball draft.

 Early life

 Yerzy, a native of North York, Ontario, was born to David and Patricia (née Wong) Yerzy, has two older brothers, and is Jewish.
 His paternal grandparents were Eric Yerzy (whose parents and siblings were murdered in the Holocaust) and Sonia Yerzy.
 His maternal grandparents were Cheuck Yu Wong and Shun Kiu Susan Wong.
 He attended York Mills Collegiate Institute in Toronto.

 Career

 Amateur career

 Yerzy was selected for the Junior Canadian National Baseball Team at the age of 15.
-Yerzy was co-champion of Major League Baseball's Junior Home Run Derby at the 2015 Major League Baseball All-Star Game.
+He was co-champion of Major League Baseball's Junior Home Run Derby at the 2015 Major League Baseball All-Star Game.
+In 2016 he was named a Rawlings-Perfect Game Third Team All-American.

 Arizona Diamondbacks

+2016–18

 Yerzy was drafted by the Arizona Diamondbacks in the second round of the 2016 Major League Baseball draft, 52nd overall.

 He was the third-highest Major League Baseball draft pick ever from the Greater Toronto Area, behind Josh Naylor (12th overall in 2015 by the Miami Marlins) and Joey Votto (44th overall in 2002 by the Cincinnati Reds).
 He had signed a letter of intent to attend the University of Notre Dame, but instead signed for a signing bonus of $1.214 million.
 It was the 11th-highest bonus ever given a Canadian baseball player.
 Arizona scouting director Deric Ladnier said: "He has massive power."
+D-backs manager Chip Hale said "Now he's just got to graduate high school and ... start his career... he's as good looking of a 17-year-old as I've seen."

-After being drafted, at the age of 17, Yerzy played for both the AZL Diamondbacks and the Missoula Osprey in 2016.
-He posted a combined .216 batting average with one home run and 16 RBIs in 45 total games between both teams.
+After being drafted, at the age of 17, Yerzy played for both the rookie-level Arizona League Diamondbacks and the Missoula Osprey in 2016.
+He posted a combined .216 batting average with one home run and 16 RBI in 45 total games between both teams, while playing catcher.
 After the 2016 season, Baseball America ranked him Arizona's #14 prospect.

 He spent 2017 with Missoula.
-Yerzy greatly improved over his debut, batting .298/.365/.524 with 13 home runs (tied for 6th in the Pioneer League), 45 RBIs and an .890 OPS in 54 games.
+Yerzy greatly improved over his debut, batting .298/.365/.524 with 13 home runs (tied for 6th in the Pioneer League), 45 RBI and an .890 OPS in 54 games.

 Yerzy played all of 2018 with the Hillsboro Hops, slashing .297/.382/.452 with eight home runs (tied for 8th in the Northwest League), 34 RBIs (9th), and 34 walks (8th) in 63 games.
 He was both a Northwest League Mid-Season All Star and a Northwest League Post-Season All Star for Hillsboro.